robj411/p2_drivers/README.md

 (Betthäuser, Bach-Mortensen, and Engzell 2023).
 Important factors to include in future work might be those relating to parental circumstances including education level, engagement and socio-economic status (Moscoviz and Evans 2022).
-However, these factors might be more pertinent to intra- rather than international modelling.
+These factors might be more pertinent to intra- rather than international modelling.

 # 3 Epi model